adsonsandias/Finance-Control/README.md

 ### Under Construction :construction:

 - New Home
+- Bitcoin chart and value
+- new transations
+- credit card implementation
 - Rebuild the user page to get useful information
   - config sub routes will be added